mahbodnr/PyRemote/README.md

 for _ in range(10000):
     number += 1
 ###
+# Send notification to your Telegram account:
 remote.send(f'Calculation finished!
-Final number is: {number}') # Send notification to your Telegram account
+Final number is: {number}')
 ```